arwahamdi79/Vellora-MCP-Server/memory/ReadME.md

 for the full integration flow and the bugs this integration work surfaced and fixed in the memory package.

-## Known gaps

-- `agent/rag_adapter.py` is real wiring against the actual `rag/` package classes, but is **untested** in this environment — no network access to HuggingFace (for embeddings) or an LLM.
-Verify it in an environment where those are reachable before treating it as proven end to end.
-- Consolidation (episodic → semantic) is periodic by design, not real-time — a just-recorded event may not appear as a semantic fact until the next scheduled pass, or a manual `MemoryManager.run_consolidation_now()`.
-The demo shows both paths.
-- `context_eval`'s fact-retention scoring uses word-overlap matching, not a real semantic-similarity model — good enough to compare strategies against each other, not a substitute for human review of what a real LLM summarizer would produce.

 ## Further reading